Ceren Nurlu: Early life

-Nurlu was born in Iskenderun on January 12, 1992.
+Nurlu was born in Iskenderun on 12 January 1992.
 Her father was Mutasim Okkan Nurlu.

-Playing career

-Club
+Club career

 Nurlu began her football career at Hatay Sanayispor, a club in her hometown Hatay Province, after she obtained her license on October 6, 2005.
 She took part in the youth team until she transferred to Hatay Dumlupınarspor on December 26, 2008.
-After one season, Nurlu signed for Konak Belediyespor in Izmir on October 8, 2010.
+After one season, Nurlu signed for Konak Belediyespor in İzmir on October 8, 2010.

 Nurlu debuted in the 2013–14 UEFA Women's Champions League Group 1 match against FC NSA Sofia on August 8, 2013, after she enjoyed her team's champion title at the end of the 2012–13 Women's First League season.
 Nurlu played in three matches of the 2015–16 UEFA Women's Champions League qualifying round, and scored one goal.

 At the end of the 2015–16 season, she enjoyed her team's champion title.
 She played in three matches of the Group 9 of the 2016–17 UEFA Women's Champions League qualifying round.

 Nurlu transferred to Beşiktaş J.K. in the second half of the 2017–18 League season.

-In October 2018, she joined Kdz. ereğlispor.
+In October 2018, she joined Kdz. ereğlispor to play in the 2018-19 Women's First League.

+The next season, Nurlu transferred to the Istanbul-based club Fatih Vatan Spor.
+She played eleven matches in the 2019-20 Women's First League.

+After eleven matches in the 2019-20 Women's First League season, she moved to Tuzla Sahil Sporto play in the Women's Third League in February 2020.
+The Women's Second and Third League were not held in the 2020-21 season due to COVID-19 pandemic in Turkey.
+Tuzla Sahil Spor was promoted to the Women's Second League in the 2021-22 season, where Nurlu played four matches.

+In the 2021-22 Women's Third League season, she played four matches for Tuzla Spor.

-In the second half of the 2019–20 season, she transferred to Tuzla Sahil Spor, which play in the Women's Third League.
+For the remaining matches of the 2021-22 season, she joined the newly-established club Bornova Hitab Spor in İzmir to play in the 2021-22 Women's Third League.
+She helped her team finish the season undefeated, won the play-offs and get promoted to the Women's Second League.
+Nurlu became top goalscorer of the league season with 56.

+In the 2023-24 season, she mobed to Istanbul, and played for the Women's First League team Çatalca Belediye Spor.